 Background: Legislative changes targeting NPS were introduced in Ireland over the summer of 2010 and resulted in the closure of 90% of head shops.
-The authors sought to examine the use of NPS among adolescents attending addiction treatment both before and after this legislation.
+The authors sought to examine the use of NPS among adolescents attending addiction treatment both before and after this legislation was enacted.

-Methods: The authors included all adolescents entering assessment at one outpatient service, comparing the 6 months immediately prior to the legislation in May 2010 with the same 6-month period the following year.
-Clinicians identified problematic use of between one and four substances for each patient.
-Information was also recorded on recent (within the past 3 months) use of NPS.
+Methods: The authors included all adolescents entering assessment at one outpatient service, comparing the 6 months immediately prior to the legislation being enacted in May 2010 with the same 6-month period the following year.
+Clinicians identified problematic use of between one and

 Results: There were 94 treatment episodes included, with a mean age of 16.8 years.
-Problematic use of any NPS fell from 14 patients (34%) in the pre-legislation period to zero (p<0.001).
-There was also a significant decline in recent use of any NPS (82% versus 28%, p<0.001).
+Problematic use of any NPS fell from 14 patients (34%) in the pre-legislation period to 0 (p<0.001) in the post-legislation period.
+There was also a significant decline in recent use of any NPS (82% versus 28%; p<0.001).
 Recent use of cocaine and amphetamines also declined, but problematic use of these drugs was unchanged.